Karl Fiehler: Persecution of the Jews

 Munich under Fiehler became the vanguard wherever it concerned actions against Jews.
 In the spring of 1933 the first systematic boycott against Jewish shops was very zealously carried out by Fiehler.
 On 30 March he decreed this sanction with anticipatory obedience, as the "official" date was actually 1 April.
 The SA and SS had been terrorising Jewish businessmen since the very beginning of March and had been taking them into Schutzhaft (protective custody).
 Fiehler proscribed—without any legal basis—municipal contracts with so called "non-German" companies.
 SA sentries bedaubed the fronts of Jewish shops with inscriptions like "Jew", the "Star of David" or "On vacation in Dachau!".
 Shop windows were smashed and their clients were intimidated, being mobbed by SA men who molested, registered and even photographed them.
 Later on the City of Munich hurried, in a quite exceptional manner, with the demolition of Jewish places of worship.
 The Minister of propaganda, Joseph Goebbels, had already commenced the destruction of Munich's main synagogue in June 1938, just to find out, whether the public's reaction would be shock or indifference.
 The apathetic behaviour of the population would encourage the Nazis to further new outrages.

 On 9 November 1938 almost the whole Nazi Party elite convened for a social evening at the invitation of the Lord Mayor Fiehler in the Great Hall of Munich's Old Guildhall.
-A vicious anti-Semitic diatribe by Goebbels was, for the attendant SA and party-leaders, the signal for a general hunt on Jews.
+A vicious antisemitic diatribe by Goebbels was, for the attendant SA and party-leaders, the signal for a general hunt on Jews.
 Numerous men and women were killed, tortured and injured in this night of pogrom, which was euphemistically referred to as Reichskristallnacht (Night of Broken Glass) in Germany afterwards.
 Many Jewish institutions, synagogues and shops fell prey to this devastation.